Legislative Assembly of Macau

 The Legislative Assembly of the Macao Special Administrative Region (Note: Sometimes translated in English as the Legislative Council, as in a translation provided by the Printing Bureau of the territory's Basic Law.) is the organ of the legislative branch of Macau.
+It follows China's one country, two systems constitutional arrangement, and is the power centre of Macau's hybrid representative democracy.

 It is a 33-member body comprising 14 directly elected members, 12 indirectly elected members representing functional constituencies and 7 members appointed by the chief executive.
 It is located at Sé.

+The functions of the Legislative Assembly are to enact, amend or repeal laws; examine and approve budgets, taxation and public expenditure; and raise questions on the work of the government.
+In addition, the Legislative Assembly has the power to endorse the appointment and removal of the judges of the Macau Court of Final Appeal and the Chief Judge of the High Court, as well as the power to impeach the Chief Executive of Macau.

 Charter

 The assembly has the following charter: